ArcticTechnology/PythonStarterPackage/README.md

 ```
 pip3 uninstall pythonstarterpackage
 ```
 If there are any issues in the above you can always uninstall the package and delete the distributions then proceed to troubleshoot the issue.
 Once complete start over from the beginning.
-The commands below allows you to delete the distributions.
+The commands below allow you to delete the distributions.
 ```
 rm -rf build dist src/*.egg-info
 ```
-BE CAREFUL not to miss copy the above command, as if you delete something you didn't intend you will not be able to retrieve.
+BE CAREFUL not to miscopy the above command, as if you delete something you didn't intend you will not be able to retrieve it.

 ### Upload to PyPi
-In order to upload to PyPi make sure to setup your PyPi account first.
+In order to upload to PyPi make sure to set up your PyPi account first.
 See "PyPi Setup Guide.md" in ```doc/``` for more details.
 You will also need to have ```twine``` installed and upgraded.
 Once you have all of this setup do the following:

 1. Upload using ```twine```.
 ```